 The supervisor's fee

-Public Trust charges an annual fee for overseeing the Scheme and for holding the Scheme's assets.
+Public Trust charges an annual fee for overseeing the Scheme and us.
 Public Trust is paid quarterly in arrears.
 Public Trust's annual fee is 0.04% of the fund's NAV (calculated on a daily basis).

 Fund expenses